VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog3tools.md

 {{< /columns >}}

 Well, unless your intent was to check if b was anything other than 0, it's not the one on the left.

 As with most programming languages, C uses one equal sign to **assign** a value, and two equal signs to **compare** values.

 Unlike most languages, C will let you write and compile code with the assignment where the comparison should be, without any real, intentional comparison taking place.
+So what the first one is doing is actually setting a to have the same value as b, and then seeing if a is non-0.
+The second one is checking if a is equal to b.

 ## But Wait, There's More!

 There's many other annoyances.

-* C only *sort of* supports variable length arrays - that is something like `int size = 12;
+* C only *sort of* supports variable length arrays - that is something like `int n = 12;
   int my_array[n];` will *probably* work (it depends on your compiler), but shouldn't be used.

 * It's really hard to prevent something from accessing memory you don't want it to in the same program